microsoft/pai/subprojects/GOPATH/src/github.com/microsoft/hivedscheduler/example/feature/README.md

 ## Opportunistic Job
 ### Description
-Opportunistic Job: Job whose priority is -1, it can use other VCs' cells, however, once it is allocated, it may be preempted by other VCs' guaranteed jobs.
+Opportunistic Job: Job whose priority is -1, it can use other VCs' quota, however, once it is allocated, it may be preempted by other VCs' guaranteed jobs.

 ### Reproduce Steps
 1. Use [hived-config-1](file/hived-config-1.yaml).